-Prerequisite: INTE 110 and 175.

-The course is designed to provide the individual with an ability to understand the various output methods, programming and troubleshooting techniques using the programmable controller (PLC).
+4 credits.
+6 hours.
+(Lecture 2 hours.
+Laboratory 4 hours.)
+Prerequisite: INTE 110, 175 & CSOF 100 or concurrent enrollment.
+The course is designed to provide the individual with an ability to understand the various output methods, programming and troubleshooting techniques using the programmable controllers (PLC).
 I-O methods for dc and ac and analog, ladder programming and analysis, logical functions, timers and counters, forcing and troubleshooting techniques are among the specific topics covered.
+The student will be able to correlate motor control systems to PLC systems.